CACI Spring 2025 Fellows

 - Bret Windhauser

-I am a second-year PhD student in the History Department focusing on the British Mandate of Iraq.
-My current work examines how the British Empire racialized and gendered deceased bodies while producing new legal and criminal classifications.
+I am a third-year PhD student in the History Department, focusing on the British Mandate of Iraq.
+My current work examines smuggling and illicit movement around the region of the Persian Gulf.
 More broadly, I am interested in the intersection of criminality, health, and religion during periods of European colonization and imperialism.
 I hope the CACI fellowship will develop my ability to conceptualize interactive in-class activities on Chinese history.

 - Carmen Melillo